michellemayes/austin-terrain-web/README.md

 ✅ **Fully Functional** - The application works end-to-end with the following features:
 - Interactive map with polygon drawing
 - Real aerial imagery from TNRIS WMS server
+- Real elevation data from TNRIS DEM tiles
+    - **NOTE:** This does not need to be working anymore as of 10/21/25 needs work
 - 3D mesh generation with polygon masking
 - Interactive 3D viewer with controls
 - File downloads in three formats
-- Beautiful, responsive UI
+- Responsive UI

-⚠️ **Using Test Elevation Data** - Currently generates synthetic terrain.
-Real DEM data from TNRIS S3 is planned but not yet implemented.

 ## Tech Stack